agraef/midizap/README.md

 The midizap program translates Jack MIDI input into X keystrokes, mouse button presses, scroll wheel events, or, as an option, MIDI output.
 It does this by matching the `WM_CLASS` and `WM_NAME` properties of the window that has the keyboard focus against the regular expressions for each application section in its configuration (midizaprc) file.
 If a regex matches, the corresponding set of translations is used.
 Otherwise the program falls back to a set of translations in a default section at the end of the file, if available.

-The midizaprc file is just an ordinary text file which you can edit to configure the program for use with any kind of application taking keyboard, mouse or MIDI input.
+The midizaprc file is just an ordinary text file which you can edit to configure the program.
 An example.midizaprc file containing sample configurations for some applications is included in the sources.
 Also, in the examples directory you can find some more examples of configuration files for various purposes.

 midizap provides you with a way to hook up just about any MIDI controller to your favorite multimedia applications, like digital audio workstation (DAW) programs, as well as audio and video editors.
 The MIDI output option is useful if the target application supports MIDI, but can't work directly with your controller because of protocol incompatibilities.
 In particular, you can use midizap to turn pretty much any MIDI controller with enough faders and buttons into a Mackie-compatible mixing device for DAW programs.
 Another common use case is video editing software, which rarely offers built-in MIDI controller support. midizap allows you to map the faders, encoders and buttons of your MIDI controller to corresponding keyboard commands of your video software for cutting, marking, playback, scrolling and zooming.

-In other words, as long as the target application can be controlled with simple keyboard shortcuts and/or MIDI commands, chances are that midizap can make it work with your controller.
+In other words, as long as the target application can be controlled with simple keyboard shortcuts and/or MIDI commands, chances are that midizap can make it work with your controller at least to some extent.

 # Installation